What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 You might think your toilet is haunted, but don't worry, it's just air rushing back to the surface.

-If your toilet starts bubbling frequently, try running the bathroom faucet for a bit and see if the bubbling continues after that.
+If your toilet starts bubbling frequently, try running the bathroom faucet for a bit and see if the bubbling persists.
 If you also hear gurgling noises from your toilet, that's another sign that something isn't right.

 4. An Odor of Sewer Gas